 The Marxists believe the relationship between the capitalists and the workers is explosive, so the workers will seek to overthrow the Capitalist system.
 The Marxists believe the worker should seek to overthrow the Capitalist government system in favor of the Communism system of government.

 Marxism is the social, political, and economic philosophy named after German political activist Karl Marx.
 Friedrich Engels is also a significant contributor to Marxist thought and philosophy.

-Marxism studies and examines the effect that capitalism has on labor, productivity, and economic development.
-Marxism looks at the social classes and categories and sees the relationship between many of these social classes as unequal or uneven and argues for a worker to revolute and overturn capitalism in favor of another system as socialism or communism.
+Marxism studies and examines capitalism’s effect on labor, productivity, and economic development.
+Marxism looks at the social classes and categories, sees the relationship between many of these social classes as unequal or uneven, and argues for a worker to revolute and overturn capitalism in favor of another system, such as socialism or communism.